tcarland/spark-hive-tools/README.md

  Iterates on a Parquet Table's Partitions and reports on missing columns (usually as a result of schema evolution).

 ##### DBValidate

-Compares the columns of an external database table (via JDBC) to a given Hive Table.
+Compares the columns of an external database table (via JDBC) to a given Hive Table with the option of comparing value columns as well.